Start Being Healthy

 Downsides of Eating Eggs

-3. Egg Allergies: Common in children but many outgrow them.
+• Egg allergy: Common in children

 Key Takeaways